openregulatory/templates/templates/qms/document-and-record-control/sop-document-record-control.md

 > This whole template assumes that you're using Google Drive and Google Docs for your QMS.
 If you're using
 > something else, then.. good luck.
 Just kidding.
 You need to customize it, of course.
 There's specialized QMS
 > software out there which makes some of these tasks easier and lots of other tasks harder :)
+> Make sure to describe somewhere (ideally in this first paragraph), in which tool your QMS documents will be managed and stored.

 **Documents** are expected to change over time, whereas **records** are created once and not altered significantly afterwards.